CorpGlory/grafana-plugin-template-webpack/README.md

 * Avoid using `/external` folder with libs’ sources (but you can, if you want)
 * Smaller resulting bundle compared to Grunt build
 * All webpack features available
+* SASS support with separate styles for dark and light Grafana themes

 # Build plugin